Mahmud139/Golang_course_for_begainer/README.md

 # Golang_course_for_begainer
-This is my course repository for my student.
+This is my GoLang course repository for my student.